TRUSAMIDE

 Heat and dampness can destroy some medicines.

-Keep it where children cannot reach it.
+Keep it where young children cannot reach it.

-A locked cupboard at least one-and- a-half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a- half metres above the ground is a good place to store medicines.

 Do not leave the cap off the bottle for any length of time to avoid contaminating the eye drops.